mdrafee03/100DaysOfCode-coding-interview-preparation/LearningJava/Basics.md

 ### Execution Phase
 There three execution phase
 1. Write - the program is written by programer (.java extension)
-2. Compile - the program is compiled by JAVAC which converts the program to the bytecode(.class extension)
+2. Compile - the program is compiled by JAVAC which converts the program to the bytecode(.class extension) which can be run any platform by interpreter
-3. Run - JVM executes bytecode
+3. Run - JVM is an interpreter which executes bytecode

 ### JVM (Java Virtual Machine)
 It is responsible for executing the java Program line by line.
 JVM calls the main method of the Java Program